Unit One: Exploring the Jewish Year

 Parents study the concept of “God is One,” how to speak with their children about God and how to make bedtime a Jewish moment.
 Children and parents make bedtime Shema pillowcases together.

-The Kindergarten & Grade 1 Family Meet-and-Greet provides families and students an opportunity to socialize, have a festive lunch and get to know each other.
-The Family Meet-and-Greet takes place at the start of the year on a Sunday, immediately following religious school.
+The Kindergarten Family Get-to-Know-You Brunch provides families and students an opportunity to socialize, have a festive lunch and get to know each other.
+The brunch takes place at the start of the year on a Sunday, immediately following religious school on Sunday, October 6th, 2013.